 Now, that said, let’s keep in mind that they submitted just 200 signatures.
 They need more than 766,000, so they’ve got a long, long way to go.

-Either way, passing any kind of gun control is far from the slam dunk Schwartz may like to believe it is.
+Either way, passing gun control is far from the slam dunk Schwartz may like to believe it is.

 Common sense says you don’t punish the law-abiding for what a criminal does.

 Common sense calls for a lot of things, but banning guns isn’t one of them.
 Instead, this effort is emotionally-driven and needs to be doomed to failure.
 After all, it won’t stop the next mass shooter.
 It won’t stop the street criminals who account for the lion’s share of gun-related fatalities.
-It won’t do much of anything except criminalize a weapon that, in and of itself, did nothing wrong that millions of people enjoy lawfully each and every year without issue.
+It won’t do much of anything except criminalize a weapon that, in and of itself, did nothing wrong.
+A firearm that millions of people enjoy lawfully every year without issue.

 But then again, while gun control activists screech about common sense, they’re notorious for not displaying any themselves.